ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/files/download.dotnet.markdown

-﻿#Commands : DownloadAsync
+#Commands : DownloadAsync

-**DownloadAsync** method is used to retrieve a file's content and metadata.
+The **DownloadAsync** method is used to retrieve the file's content and metadata.

 ## Syntax